friedger/stacking/README.md

-# Friedger Pool, the community pool for delegating stackers
+# Fast Pool, the community pool for delegating stackers

 ## Content
 Main information is stored in config.yaml file